Multi-magnon quantum many-body scars from tensor operators: Tensor operators as an operator basis

 \subsection{Hamiltonians and constraints}

 Hamiltonians in a translationally-invariant spin-${s}$ systems can be expressed in terms of spherical tensor operators.
-To be specific, consider a spin-1/2 chain with ${L}$ sites.
-Much like Cartesian tensors in Eq.~\ref{eq:reducible}, a ${K}$-local term can be decomposed into a sum of spherical tensors, i.e.
+Much like Cartesian tensors in Eq.~\eqref{eq:reducible}, a ${K}$-local term in the Pauli basis can be decomposed into a sum of spherical tensors, i.e.

 where ${i,i+1,\cdots i+K }$ are site indices and ${\phi_k}$ label the multiple representations of tensors of a given rank for ${k<K}$.
-The decomposition can be systematically performed by combining single-site spherical tensors using CG coefficients as per Eq.~\ref{eq:composite}.
-There, we may interpret ${T^{\mathcal{Q}_1}_{(\mathcal{K}_1)}}$ as a two-body spherical tensor with support on both sites 1 and 2, and ${T^{q_1}_{(k_1)}}$, ${T^{q_2}_{(k_2)}}$ as one-body spherical tensors on sites 1, 2 respectively.
-Then, since a translationally-invariant sum of spherical tensors
+Appendix~\ref{sec:completebasis} outlines such a procedure for a spin-1/2 chain.
+Since a translationally-invariant sum of spherical tensors

 is itself a spherical tensor with the same ${q,k}$ and ${\phi_k}$, we may write